 The last few years have seen the emergence of a notably more contemporary London interior design style.
 Riding in tandem with the city’s grand historical style of marble fireplaces hung with oversized gilded mirrors, chintz upholstery and imposing breakfronts by master cabinet makers, the new rendition is London for a modern design mind.

-Showcasing this alternative design identity, Twenty Grosvenor Square – the world’s first standalone Four Seasons private residences – is set to open this September, heralding not only a new age in luxury property development for the capital but completely epitomising the quintessentially modern look.
+Showcasing this alternative design identity, Twenty Grosvenor Square—the world’s first standalone Four Seasons private residences—opened last year, heralding not only a new age in luxury property development for the capital but completely epitomising the quintessentially modern look.

-“It is often said that true style is timeless, while fashions come and go… One of our main design principles for the apartments is to create spaces that are enduringly elegant and which remain relevant and as enjoyable to live in in 10 years’ time as they are today,” explains Jiin Kim-Inoue (Design Director at Finchatton who is responsible for the schemes) in a statement which perfectly sums up the London design aesthetic.
+“It is often said that true style is timeless, while fashions come and go… One of our main design principles for the apartments is to create spaces that are enduringly elegant and which remain relevant and as enjoyable to live in in 10 years’ time as they are today,” explains Jiin Kim-Inoue, Design Director at Finchatton who is responsible for the schemes, in a statement which perfectly sums up the London interior design aesthetic.
 Timeless, elegant, relevant, enduring.